JamraPatel/font-lang-support-afr/README.md

 # Scripts
 `summarize.py` is a script that process raw shaperglot results into a handful of reports.
 These include a family level summary, a font level summary, and splits the language tag results into two files.

-`prep_reports.sh` is a shell script that runs `summarize.py` zips the language tag result files and placed them in the appropriate directory.
+`prep_reports.sh` is a shell script that runs `summarize.py`, `coverage-analysis.py`, `ottag-analysis.py` and zips the language tag result files and places everything in the appropriate directory.

 # Data Sets
 iso639-3-afr-all.txt which contains all language tags for African Languages irrespective of script.